Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 A typical CISO-as-a-Service engagement with us looks like this:

-Weekly Rhythm
+Weekly rhythm

 Typical activities could include:

-Monthly Rhythm
+Monthly rhythm

 • One strategy meeting (90 minutes) to review the roadmap

-• Security dashboard update for management
+• Security dashboard update for executive management

-• Review ongoing security projects
+• Review of ongoing security projects

-Quarterly Rhythm
+Quarterly rhythm

-• Management presentation on the security status
+• Executive management presentation on the security status

 • Risk assessment update